joakimmj/ml_course/README.md

 In this task we are going to classify a SMS as either spam or ham.
 The data set is labeled with 0 (ham) and 1 (spam).

-The task is to implement the three functions:
+The task is to implement the two functions:
 ```python
 def feature_extraction(data_set: iter) -> iter:
 ```